tornadoweb/tornado/docs/releases/next.rst

   to the root logger, allowing for finer-grained configuration.
 * New class `tornado.process.Subprocess` wraps `subprocess.Popen` with
   `.PipeIOStream` access to the child's file descriptors.
-* `.IOLoop` now has a static ``configure`` method like the one on `.AsyncHTTPClient`, which can be used to select an IOLoop implementation other than the default.
+* `.IOLoop` now has a static `configure <.Configurable.configure>` method like the one on `.AsyncHTTPClient`, which can be used to select an `.IOLoop` implementation other than the default.
 * `.IOLoop` can now optionally use a monotonic clock if available (see below for more details).